JobinJohn2345/EPL-Predictor/README.md

 To install the EPL predictor, follow these steps:

-1. Clone the repository to local machine.
+1. Copy the repository to local machine.
 2. Install the required python packages using script '*pip install -r requirements.txt*'
 3. Run '*predict.py*' script to generate predictions for upcoming EPL matches.